fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am attending Johns Hopkins University for a master's in biostatistics with Professor Stephanie Hicks as my academic advisor.
-This summer, I am working in data science at the Pfizer Computational Sciences Group under [Dr. Liang Xue](https://www.linkedin.com/in/liang-xue-3a7b9722).
+Currently, I am attending Johns Hopkins University for a master's in biostatistics, where I am working on content and package development for [DataTrail](https://www.datatrail.org/) under Professor Michael Roseblum and Candace Savonen.
+This summer, I will start working at the Pfizer Digital Group.

 My Interests
 ======